Andrzej Bogusławski

-Andrzej Stanisław Bogusławski (born 1 December 1931) is a Polish philologist, semanticist, semioticist and philosopher of language of international repute.
+Andrzej Stanisław Bogusławski (1 December 1931 – 6 January 2026) was a Polish philologist, semanticist, semioticist and philosopher of language of international repute.
 Originally a specialist in Russian language, his interests broadened into the epistemology of language and linguistics.

 During martial law in Poland he was interned for refusing to sign an oath of loyalty which led to international protests.
-He is a professor emeritus at Warsaw University.
+He was a professor emeritus at Warsaw University.

 Career

 His early work focused on Russian language and moved later to the theory of language.
 He became a member of the Polish Academy of Sciences philology committee, a member of the Warsaw Scientific Society, a national member of the Polish Academy of Learning, and for many years director of the faculty of Formal Linguistics at Warsaw University.

 Political internment

-On 13 December 1981 he was arrested and interned by the Polish authorities for refusing to sign an oath of loyalty.
+On 13 December 1981, he was arrested and interned by the Polish authorities for refusing to sign an oath of loyalty.
 Noam Chomsky, among other academics, called for his release.
 He was released on 16 July 1982.